 Stories of exploitation reached Britain causing outrage among social reformers.
 As a result, the Constitution granted to Western Australia in 1890 by Great Britain specified a minimum of 5000 pounds or 1% of the colonial gross revenue, whichever was greater, be set aside to provide for Aboriginal people in the colony.
 This imposition caused much resentment among colonists and for nearly ten years John Forrest led a campaign against British control of the local Aboriginal population.
 He finally succeeded in 1897 when the Aborigines Act (Imperial) repealed the financial provision and transferred Aboriginal affairs to the Western Australian Government.

-The new Commonwealth of Australia entirely excluded and disempowered Western Australian Aboriginal people entered the new Commonwealth of Australia without recognition by the white ruling force.
+The new Commonwealth of Australia entirely excluded and disempowered Western Australian Aboriginal people.
 Their many contributions to the white exploration of the hinterland were not acknowledged.
 The measures taken by the Western Australian Government over the next thirty years, flowing from the 1905 Aborigines Act, gave unprecedented power over Aboriginal people to the Chief Protector.
 Aboriginal people lost the freedom to work and live where they wished.
-The forced separation of many children from their Aboriginal families, and the systematic exclusion of Aboriginal people from white society through segregation had drastic and far reaching consequences that are still felt to this day.
+The forced separation of many children from their Aboriginal families, and the systematic exclusion of Aboriginal people from white society through segregation, had drastic consequences that are felt to this day.
 It was little comfort to Aboriginal people of Western Australia that many Western Australians believed the government and Christian missions carried out these measures against them for their own good.

 - Do you think Aboriginal people living in metropolitan areas were affected by these actions in the same way as those living in regional areas?
 Why or why not?